anastmel/kaiko-cryptomarketdepth/README.md

 ## Get symbols for supported exchanges

-To get a list of the exchanges Kaiko supports and their symbols, see [this page](https://docs.kaiko.com/#exchanges).
+To get a list of the exchanges Kaiko supports and their symbols, see [this page](https://instruments.kaiko.com/#/exchanges).

+## Get symbols of supported assets

+To get a list of the assets Kaiko supports and their symbols, see [this page](https://instruments.kaiko.com/#/assets).

 ## Get the market depth

-To access the comparative market depth of a cryptocurrency pair, such as ETH-USD, on Coinbase and Kraken, you can use the `market_depth()` function provided by the CryptoExchangeDepth module.
-To use this function, you will need to provide your Kaiko API key, which you can obtain by filling out the form on Kaiko's website.
+To access the comparative market depth of a cryptocurrency pair, such as ETH-USD, on Coinbase and Kraken, you can use the `market_depth()` function provided by the `kaiko_depth.py` module.
+To use this function, you will need to provide your Kaiko API key, which you can obtain by filling out the form on [Kaiko's website](https://www.kaiko.com/pages/contact-kaiko).
 Once you have your API key, you can specify the start and end time of your data request in ISO format, the instrument (i.e. the pair you are interested in), the exchanges you want to retrieve data from, and the instrument class (e.g. spot, future, perpetual-future, or option).

 Please note that it is important to ensure that the instruments (pair + exchange) you are requesting are actually listed.
-You can find a list of all pairs listed on all cryptocurrency exchanges on the Kaiko Instruments webpage.
+You can find a list of all pairs listed on all cryptocurrency exchanges on the [Kaiko Instruments webpage](https://instruments.kaiko.com/#/instruments).

 ```python
 df = kk.market_depth(apikey='your_api_key_here',